KessokuTeaTime/Poem-of-Star-Wars/README.md

 **Poem o' Star Wars** presents you a **Star Wars** movie series' opening styled credits screen!

-This means, you will see the texts in end poem and acknowledgements projected in a trapezoid perspective.
-Something like this:
+This means, you will see the texts in end poem and acknowledgements projected in a trapezoid perspective:

+May the force be with you!

 ## License